balderdashy/sails-docs/reference/Assets.md

 };
 ```

-* Replace path to source files in asset pipeline.
+* Replace the path to source files in asset pipeline.
 The only change here will be that handelbars looks for files with the extension .hbs while underscore templates can be in simple html files.

 ```javascript
 // tasks/pipeline.js